 This OHIO Today article provides additional information on the activities the students are involved with during their semester in Washington, D.C.

-The program is co-directed by Dr. Geoff Dabelko, Professor in Voinovich School of Leadership and Public Affairs, and Dr. Michael Burton, Associate Professor of Political Science in College of Arts and Sciences.
+The program is co-directed by Dr. Geoff Dabelko, Professor in Voinovich School of Leadership and Public Service, and Dr. Michael Burton, Associate Professor of Political Science in College of Arts and Sciences.
 The Capital Internship Program is administered by the Office of Global Opportunities.

 Fall Semester 2020: August 22- December 12